 When your toilet is clogged, overflowing or flushing inadequately, fixing the problem becomes an immediate priority.
 This guide reviews how to unclog a toilet using several methods, including plungers, plumbing snakes and chemical cleaners.

+The first step of understanding how to unclog a toilet is to assess its function.
 If your toilet is not flushing properly, take immediate steps before plunging.

-- To keep the toilet from overflowing, either remove the lid of the toilet tank and close the toilet flapper or turn off the water supply to the toilet at the shut-off valve.
+To keep the toilet from overflowing, either remove the lid of the toilet tank and close the toilet flapper, or turn off the water supply to the toilet at the shut-off valve.

-- Place towels or newspapers on the floor around the toilet in case of splashing.
+Place towels or newspapers on the floor around the toilet in case of splashing.

-- If the obstruction is a solid object like a children’s toy or hand towel, see if you can remove it by hand.
+If the obstruction is a solid object like a children’s toy or hand towel, see if you can remove it by hand.

-- Wear rubber gloves before reaching into the toilet bowl or touching objects that have been there.
+Wear rubber gloves before reaching into the toilet bowl or touching objects that have been there.

-- If you smell gas, open the bathroom window and contact a plumber immediately as an issue with the sewer may be causing the toilet problem.
+If you smell gas, open the bathroom window and contact a plumber immediately as an issue with the sewer may be causing the toilet problem.

 Tip: Partial clogs may eventually clear themselves, but can also build up to more serious obstructions.
 It can be easier to clear one sooner rather than later.